 The increased risks of getting breast cancer associated with the above factors are often statistically quite small.
 In fact, for most women, the only risk factor they have is being over 50 years of age.
 Any concerns should be discussed with your doctor.

-9 out of 10 times, women are the first to notice a lump or mass in their breast.
+Women themselves are often the first to notice a lump or mass in their breast.
 It usually isn’t painful, but can cause an unusual sensation in the area where the lump is.

 When a tumour grows, the size or shape of the breast may change.
 As well, the nipple might draw in, or some of the skin will pull in, causing what looks like a dimple to appear.
 Other symptoms may include a lump or swelling in the armpit and redness or swelling of the breast.